Successful Threads With A Die

 Clearing External Threads With A Die

-Have you ever tried to turn a nut onto a bolt and found there is a burr or something in the threads that makes it difficult or impossible for the nut to pass?
-There are several ways to conquer this, but one is with a die.
+Have you ever tried to turn a nut onto a bolt and found there are burrs in the threads making it difficult or impossible for the nut to pass?
+There are many ways to conquer this, and one way is with a die.

-Clearing threads with a die is a cool trick, but it does not always work perfect.
-The ideas is to simply thread the die onto a shaft, just like you would a nut.
+Clearing threads with a die is a cool trick when it works.
+The idea is to simply thread the die onto the shaft, like a nut.
 As you turn the die, it trims off burrs and damage leaving a nice thread again.
-Obviously it cannot put back material that moved, but it can cut off the burrs to clean it up.
+Obviously, it cannot replace material, but it can cut off burrs to clean it up.

 External Threads With A Die